Our Chief Scientific Officer, Dr Boris Altemeyer, comments on why Amazon’s AI recruitment tool developed a sexist bias.

 Whilst one can argue that there are gender differences between certain aspects of brain preference and function, this is far less of a concern in our complex profilers.
 If one were to select an employee purely based on one attribute, it wouldn’t paint a full picture of a candidate.
 However, when we build profilers with up to 140 separate aspects, each of which can have individual weights, target values, and thresholds, these effects arguably become insignificant.

 The wealth of data that can be generated on cognition, emotion, behaviour and emotion detection in videos via AI, allows employers to take the crucial step to calibrate what ‘best’ truly looks like.
 In many cases, the Amazon AI recruiting tool will lead to additional scrutiny on what has caused the bias in workforce diversity including the poorly established or biased KPIs.

-Contact us to schedule a demo and a two-week free trial of Cognisess Pro – the most advanced People Analytics and Assessments Platform in the market today.
+Contact us to schedule a demo of Cognisess Pro – the most advanced People Analytics and Assessments Platform in the market today.